1337samuels/nlp_paper/README.md

     --do_lower_case
 ```
 ### Evaluation
 We haven't yet developed a formal metric for measuring the creativity or viability of the generated abstracts.
-However for our experiments we used the script:
+However for our experiments we used the following script:
 ```sh
 cp test_dimensions.py optagan/optagan # For local imports
 python test_dimensions.py